-After several years of work, we are proud with my advisors to publish our paper about the tree species mapping using nine one-year Satellite Image Time Series from Formosat-2 sensor. 🥂
+After several years of work, we are proud with my advisors to publish our paper about the tree species mapping using nine one-year Satellite Image Time Series from the Formosat-2 sensor. 🥂

 📎 Our main contributions can be synthesized as follows

 - Spatial autocorrelation in the dataset highly overestimate the quality and so the extrapolation capabilites of the algorithm

 - 📅 Optimal dates to map tree species are highly instable from one year to another

 - Monospecific broadleaf plantations (Aspen, Red Oak and Eucalyptus) have high quality prediction, whereas conifer are difficult to map.

 - ⛅ The use of the full Satellite Image Time Series can seriously decrease the quality due to clouds, cloud shadows